dchiquito/ceclia-ctf/README.md

 # ceclia-ctf

+## Building the project

+Run `./build.sh`.
+This will run the build scripts for each phase and then compile the contents into `build/ctf.zip`.
+The .zip file can be distributed to whatever host is necessary to run the CTF (specifically the Raspberry Pi used to host phase 3).

+The following can also be run as well to individually build a single phase:

+`build1.sh`
+`build2.sh`
+`build3.sh`
+`build4.sh`

+Note that lower phases generally have dependencies on higher ones.

 ## Phase 1: Playfair cipher

 The message is encrypted with the Playfair cipher with no key.
 The message will include a hint: `STEGANOGRAPHY`